keshav-devs/dsa-java/README.md

-# Data Structures and Algorithms in Java
+# DSA in Java

-This repository contains my solutions and notes for **Data Structures and Algorithms implemented in Java**.
+This repository contains my solutions to **Data Structures and Algorithms problems implemented in Java**.
-It documents my journey of learning problem solving and preparing for **software engineering placements**.
+It documents my journey of improving problem-solving skills while preparing for **software engineering placements**.

-The repository includes solutions to problems from platforms like **LeetCode, HackerRank, and coding practice sheets**, along with explanations and complexity analysis.
+Problems are solved from platforms like **LeetCode** and **GeeksforGeeks**, and organized by topic as I continue learning new concepts.

 ---

-## Goals
+## Purpose

 - Strengthen problem-solving skills
-- Master core Data Structures and Algorithms
+- Practice DSA using Java
-- Prepare for coding interviews and technical assessments
+- Prepare for coding interviews
-- Write clean, optimized, and well-documented Java code
+- Maintain a structured record of solved problems

 ---

-## Topics Covered
+## Topics

-The repository is organized by topic:
+Topics and folders will be **added progressively** as I learn and solve problems.

+Current and upcoming topics include:

 - Arrays
 - Strings